adavarski/kind-python-app-example/README.md

 ```

-You should be able to access the application at your `localhost`.a
+You should be able to access the application at your `localhost`:

 ```
 $ kubectl get ingress